foxBMS/foxbms-2/docs/developer-manual/style-guide/guidelines_python.rst

 Static program analysis (``PYTHON:005``)
 ----------------------------------------

-Static program Analysis helps to detected code smells and errors in an early stage of development.
+Static program analysis helps to detected code smells and errors in an early stage of development.

 .. admonition:: Python static program analysis rules

     Python sources files are statically checked by ``pylint``.
-The ``pylint`` configuration can be found in ``conf/spa/.pylintrc``.
+    The ``pylint`` configuration can be found in ``pyproject.toml``.

 .. _rule_no_platform_specific_code: